-Strategic Goal 2: Recruit and retain students so that enrollment, integrity, and the mission of Lincoln Memorial University will be maintained to produce knowledgeable and productive citizens of society Objective 2.4: To provide appropriate student aid awards to eligible students. - 1.
-Reassess the undergraduate institutional financial aid practices/philosophy - The institutional financial aid policy will be reviewed and revised annually to maintain consistency with University goals and resources. - Student Financial Services will continue to use a Noel Levitz model to package new and transfer students. - A target date of mid-December will be set for new student financial aid packages.
+Strategic Goal 2: Recruit and retain students so that enrollment, integrity, and the mission of Lincoln Memorial University will be maintained to produce knowledgeable and productive citizens of society

+Objective 2.4: To provide appropriate student aid awards to eligible students.

+- 1. Reassess the undergraduate institutional financial aid practices/philosophy - The institutional financial aid policy will be reviewed and revised annually to maintain consistency with University goals and resources. - Student Financial Services will continue to use a Noel Levitz model to package new and transfer students.

+- A target date of mid-December will be set for new student financial aid packages.
 Student Financial Services will continue to have a very coordinated effort with Enrollment and Student Affairs. - A cap will be established for returning students who lost academic or state-based aid and received LMU need-based aid. - Institutional financial aid will be increased along with the annual cost of attendance if the budget allows. - Finance and Student Financial Services will monitor spending continuously to try and keep the discount rate within budget - Trending data will be utilized.

-Goal: Met

-Duncan School of Law

-The Law School will continue to work with the Office of Student Financial Services to evaluate and assess LMU institutional financial aid philosophy and practices for law students.
+DSOL will continue to work with the Office of Student Financial Services to evaluate and assess LMU institutional financial aid philosophy and practices for law students.
 DSOL also works with the Office of Student Financial Services and outside, non-profit vendors to create programs of financial literacy (e.g., AccessLex).
-In 2021-2022, the Law School became an AccessLex MAX institution, which provided access to a much wider array of programs and

-services for its students.

-Goal: Met

-Comments: The Law School is committed to working with the Office of Student Financial Services to create programs of financial literacy for our students.
-The Law School also will continue to collaborate with an outside vendor, EAB, to target its student aid awards to recruit worthy students and meet our goals
+Comments: While the pandemic halted most initiatives, DSOL is committed to working with the Executive Director of Student Financial Services and Director of Financial Aid to create programs of financial literacy for our students.

-Finance

 Complete-Small Adjustments.

-Goal: Met Comments: New vendor contract.
+Comments: New vendor contract.

 2. Continue Perkins Loan liquidation process.

-Finance

 Scanning through student files.

-Goal: Met Comments: Looking at closing 21-22.
+Comments: Looking at closing 21-22.

 3. Investigate establishing a program dedicated to the development of financial literacy at all academic levels.

-Finance

 Position was budget approved.

-Goal: Met Comments: Hope to hire in July.
+Comments: Hope to fire in July.